junaidi-ai/med-vllm/docs/ner_processor.md

 You can add your own via a custom pipeline.

+The built-in gazetteer includes representative examples (e.g., diseases like pneumonia/asthma/stroke, medications like metformin/atorvastatin/lisinopril/insulin, procedures like CT scan/MRI, symptoms like shortness of breath/headache) but is intentionally minimal for speed and can be extended.

 ## Configuring Entity Types

 `NERProcessor` determines entity types from `config` if available: